 Customize your site's look, site navigation, web parts, and content to fit the needs of your viewers and of the organization.
 When making customizations, ensure the site is in edit mode by selecting Edit in the top right of the site.
 As you work, Save as a draft, or Republish changes to make edits visible to viewers.

 Edit and customize site navigation.

-Change the look of your site by customizing the theme, logo, header layouts and the look of your site.
+Change the look of your SharePoint site by customizing the theme, logo, navigation style, and header and footer layouts.

 Share your site with others after you've customized your site, reviewed it, and published the final draft.

 Select Add members and then select Add members to group.